LauraPS1/TFEA.ChIP_downloads/README.md

 # TFEA
 TFEA.ChIP is an R package in developement.
 Its purpose is to analyze transcription factor enrichment in a set of differentially expressed genes.

+A web implementation of TFEA.ChIP is available at https://www.iib.uam.es/TFEA.ChIP/

 Specifically TFEA.ChIP, uses information derived from the hundreds of ChIP-Seq experiments from the ENCODE Consortium<sup>[1]</sup>  expanded to include additional datasets contributed to GEO database<sup>[2][3]</sup> by individual laboratories